Rahul Gandhi does not attend Parliament committee meetings on defence but 'demoralises' armed forces: J P Nadda

 Rahul Gandhi does not attend Parliament committee meetings on defence but 'demoralises' armed forces

-New Delhi, July 06: JP Nadda, president of the Bharatiya Janata Party (BJP) on Monday trained his guns at Congress leader Rahul Gandhi and said that dynasty will never let anyone in Congress grow.
+New Delhi, July 06: J P Nadda, president of the Bharatiya Janata Party (BJP) on Monday trained his guns at Congress leader Rahul Gandhi and said that dynasty will never let anyone in Congress grow.

 Nadda also said that Rahul Gandhi "has not attended" a single meeting of Parliament's standing committee on defence but continues to "demoralise" the nation and question the valour of armed forces.